matthewviray/power-outages-project/README.md

 # Univariate Analysis
-In this univariate analysis we are seeing a histogram of the distribution of the causes of major outages.
+In this univariate analysis we are analyzing a histogram of the distribution of the causes of major outages.
 This suggest we have very common causes of outages and also really rare causes of outages.
 Such as we see about half of our major outages is caused by severe weather followed by intentional attacks.
 Where islanding and fuel supply emergency is the least likely cause of an outage.

 <iframe